19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 Downtown Detroit Campus Martius Beach in the Summer

-Biking, walking, kayaking, culture – in addition to serendipitous urban spaces – make this city a that’s fun to explore with friends or family.
-Exploring Detroit on foot will let you discover the nooks and crannies that aren’t even on Google maps.
+Biking, walking tours, kayaking, live music, culture – in addition to serendipitous urban spaces – make this city a that’s fun to explore with friends or family.

-Things to Do in Detroit, MI
+Things to Do Downtown Detroit, MI

 1